 Programming Assistance and Partnerships

-We are not interested in paying for programming assistance
+We are not interested in paying for Programming Assistance in any form.

 There is no included installation program with the source code.
 You can

 run Open Dental on your development computer without an installation program.

 Play with the installer that comes with the trial version, and you will quickly